GoogleChrome/developer.chrome.com/site/en/docs/crux/api/index.md

 ### URLs

-When the identifier is a url only data for that specific url will be returned.
+When the identifier is a URL, only data for that specific URL will be returned.
 Looking again to the `http://www.example.com` origin sitemap:

 ```text
 http://www.example.com